-The 2019 secondary school reform highly impact the general section.
+The 2019 secondary school reform highly impacted the general section.
 The 3 options L (for Literature), S (for Science) and ES (for Economics) were removed to be replaced by a core curriculum and ‘specialities’ from Première.

 The core curriculum includes history, geography, 2 foreign languages (Langue Vivante A & B, often called LVA & LVB), science, French literature, Civics (EMC) for a total of 16h classes/week, and from Terminale (last year of lycee), Philosophy remains part of the core curriculum (total of 15h30/week).

-With the reforms, pupils will be able to choose three subjects as specialities (totalling 12h/week) from a potential 17, ranging from literature and philosophy to physics and chemistry to literature, and with seven arts subject.
+With the reforms, pupils will be able to choose three subjects as specialities (totalling 12h/week) from a potential 17, ranging from literature and philosophy to physics and chemistry to literature, and with seven arts subjects.

-In addition to the total 28h in Première and 27h30 in Terminale, all students should take ‘orientation’ classes for 1h30/week to help students with their future education and career choices.
+In addition to the total of 28h in Première and 27h30 in Terminale, all students should take ‘orientation’ classes for 1h30/week to help students with their future education and career choices.

 Students will drop one of these in Terminale to specialise in only two subjects (for a total of 12h/week).
 Students can add one option in première and another in Terminale for a total of 3h/week.